sk2282/ECE3400_Team8/lab2.md

 * We read [documentation](http://www.atmel.com/Images/Atmel-42735-8-bit-AVR-Microcontroller-ATmega328-328P_Datasheet.pdf) about the FFT library
 * We used fft_adc_serial as an example to see how the adc worked as well as fourier transforms

+#### 2. Tested Example Code fft_adc_serial:
+* Initially, we ran the code by using just the function generator and Arduino without the microphone [code snippet]
+* fft_adc_serial saves a total of 256 data points because even though the for loop is  i<512, it increments i by 2 and sets the odd bins to zero.
+After all the data is taken, it is reordered and processed in the fft
+* We set the function generator at 660Hz and 1.5Vpp with an offset of 750mV [function generator pic]

 ## Treasure Team:
 ### Materials used:
 * Arduino Uno